 I love history.
 I loved history as a kid and in high school and college and I read books about history and famous figures in history often.

-And mythology belongs with the English majors, not the historians.
+And mythology belongs to the English majors, not the historians.

 Fuck Thomas Jefferson and I hope he’s working an eternal cotton field in hell with Rasputin as his overseer.